Skip to content

 5. Scaphopods

-Example → Tusk Shell
+Example: Tusk Shell

 6. Monoplacophora

-Primitive mollusks with a simple cap-like shell
+Rare deep-sea mollusks with a single cap-like shell and simple body.

 7. Aplacophora

-Examples → Solenogaster, Caudofoveate
+Examples: Solenogaster, Caudofoveate

-Common Mollusks with Names and Pictures
+Common Mollusks Names with Pictures

 Garden Snail